njdowdy/rabbitqc_json_parser/README.md

 # rabbitqc_json_parser
-Code to parse output from RabbitQC
+Code to parse output from RabbitQC JSON data.

 This code takes in a directory containing outputs from RabbitQC.
 It parses information from the JSON-formatted output file for compilation into a data object (e.g., database, dataframe, excel, etc) via a CSV file.